garraflavatra/show-hide-apps/docs/index.md

 # Show or Hide All Apps

 A small Mac application to show all opened apps at the desktop or send them to the dock.
-It helps you cleaning up your desktop, and it's very handy for very buisy people with many opened windows.
+It helps you clean up your desktop, and it's very handy for  busy people with many opened windows.

 ## Installation